styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Array`, optional

 Allows components to be grouped into sections with a title and overview content.
 Sections can also be content only, with no associated components (for example, a textual introduction).
+Sections can be nested.

 See examples in the [Sections section](Components.md#sections).